Electromagnetic Signals of Inelastic Dark Matter Scattering: Excited States from the Sun

-When the excited state $\chi^*$ is no longer stable due to the existence of, e.g., an electromagnetic dipole transition, the primordial abundance of $\chi^*$ can be severely depleted if the decay lifetime is much shorter than the age of the universe.
-In this case, the production and successful detection of $\chi^*$ at direct detection experiments are only possible with a source of up-scattering.
+When the excited state $\chi^*$ has a lifetime much shorter than the age of the universe due to the existence of, e.g., an electromagnetic dipole transition, the primordial abundance of $\chi^*$ can be severely depleted.
+In this case, detection of $\chi^*$ at direct detection experiments is only possible with a source of up-scattering.

 For a decay lifetime that is much larger than 1 AU divided by dark matter velocity, the Sun can act as a source of $\chi^*$.
 The Sun has a high internal temperature which we take to be $T_\odot = 1.1\, \kev$, and is capable of up-scattering the DM particles that come through it with $\sim \kev$ energies.
 Gravitational focusing due to the large gravitational field also enhances the flux of DM particles incident on the solar core.